harshitagrwl1608/cybersec-portfolio/projects/docker-ufw-firewall-lab/attacks/log-analysis.md

 tail -f /var/log/ufw.log
 ```
 In my setup here, due to some config issues because to using same machine I used tcpdump on the container to analyze logs.
+I did try many troubleshoots but to no effect so here I am with tcpdump logs and iptables counters.
+Will update if the issue gets resolved

 ## Raw Log Output